A couple of years ago, I was looking for a watch to buy my father for Christmas.

 The first time I owned it, I liked it.
 But I didn’t love it.
 At the time, I didn’t have many other watches to compare it to.

-The Invicta Pro Diver 8928OB, the first mechanical watch I ever wore, is a cool watch but is a chunkier dive watch.
+The Invicta Pro Diver 8928OB (Amazon), the first mechanical watch I ever wore, is a cool watch but is a chunkier dive watch.

 It doesn’t really compare to the Seiko 5, even though they cost about the same.
 It’s just a different style.